vesaakerman/easy-manage-deposit/README.md

             depositor (not required)
           ---
+          Subcommand: clean - removes deposit with specified state -d, --data-only                      If specified, the deposit.properties and the container file of the deposit are not deleted
+                --do-update                      Do the actual deleting of deposits and updating of deposit.properties
-          Subcommand: clean - removes deposit with specified state -d, --data-only      If specified, the deposit.properties and the container file of the deposit are not deleted -k, --keep  <arg>    The deposits whose ages are strictly greater than the argument n (days) are deleted.
-An age argument of n=0 days corresponds to 0<=n<1.
-The default case is set to n=-1, so that the deposits that are younger than 1 day are not skipped in the default case. (default = -1) -s, --state  <arg>   The deposits with the specified state argument are deleted (default = DRAFT)
+            -f, --force                          The user is not asked for a confirmation -k, --keep  <arg>                    The deposits whose ages are greater than or equal to the argument n (days) are deleted.
+An age argument of n=0 days corresponds to 0<=n<1. (default = -1)
+            -n, --new-state-description  <arg>   The state description in deposit.properties after the deposit has
+                                                 been deleted
+            -l, --new-state-label  <arg>         The state label in deposit.properties after the deposit has been deleted
+            -o, --output                         Output a list of depositIds of the deposits that were deleted
+            -s, --state  <arg>                   The deposits with the specified state argument are deleted
             -h, --help                           Show help message

            trailing arguments:
             depositor (not required)
           ---